-Peter has established Oilio, a Pittsburgh-based importer of his family’s olive oil from Kalamata and hopes to share what he calls— some of the best extra virgin olive oil in the world, with consumers in the United States.
+Peter has established Liokareas Greek Olive Oil, a Pittsburgh-based importer of his family’s product from Kalamata, and hopes to share what he calls “some of the best extra virgin olive oil in the world,” with consumers in the U.S.

 And he couldn’t have picked a better time.

-“At Oilio, we continue to do things the same way that my great-great grandfather, Antonis Liokareas was doing in 1870, and this is what we will continue to do,” Peter said.
+He added, “At Liokareas, we continue to do things the same way that my great-great grandfather, Antonis Liokareas was doing in 1870, and this is what we will continue to do.”

-Some would call Peter an entrepreneur.
-But Peter is just doing what five generations of Liokareas family members have been doing before him — a keeper of an ancient tradition that his people— and all Greek people have been known for for thousands of years.
+Some would call Peter an entrepreneur, but the Pittsburgh native is just doing what five generations of Liokareas family members have been doing before him — keeping an ancient tradition that his people and all Greek people have been known for for thousands of years.

-And the beautiful part of this story— he’s already introduced the perivolatha to his boys Yianni and Nicholas— still toddlers, but already getting the way of the land and carrying the Liokareas olive oil tradition into the next generation.
+Since then he’s already introduced both boys to the perivolatha, familiarizing them with the way of the land in order for them to carry the Liokareas olive oil tradition into the next generation.

-Oilio Extra Virgin Olive Oil is made from Koroneiki trees, considered “the queen” of olive trees because they produce smaller olives with a dense and full flavor.
-Oilio is 100% pure Koroneiki, made only from the family’s orchards and never blended with other types of lower quality oil, as many big Italian producers have been caught doing.
+Liokareas Extra Virgin Olive Oil is made from Koroneiki trees, considered “the queen” of olive trees because they produce smaller olives with a dense and full flavor.
+Liokareas is 100% pure Koroneiki, made only from the family’s orchards and never blended with other types of lower quality oil, as many big Italian producers have been caught doing.

 The olives are pressed as soon as they are harvested.
 Leaving olives harvested for days before they are pressed can cause the skin to wrinkle, and acidity levels to rise.
-Also, Oilio never uses pesticides — all of the company’s orchards grow naturally and are harvested by hand.
+Also, Liokareas never uses pesticides — all of the company’s orchards grow naturally and are harvested by hand.